 “The United Methodist Church in the United States has a future only to the extent that it can find ways to reach more people, younger people, and more diverse people.”

 The General Commission on Religion and Race must continue to work toward the goal of eliminating racism while enabling the Church to become contextually relevant and equitable in ever changing global communities.

 To build the capacity of The United Methodist Church to be contextually relevant.

 The work of the General Commission on Religion and Race is aligned with the three areas of our Ministry Model: Institutional Equity, Vital Conversations and Intercultural Competency.

-To provide practical resources and support to leaders throughout the Church to help them engage and embrace the cultural diversity present in our congregations and communities.
+To provide practical resources and support to help leaders throughout the Church engage and embrace the cultural diversity present in our congregations and communities.

 The General Commission on Religion and Race assists The United Methodist Church around the world to foster intercultural competency and cooperation, live into institutional equity, and engage in straightforward, Christian conversations.